Eaton-Lambert syndrome usually precedes, occurs with, or develops after certain cancers, especially lung cancer in men.

-Doctors suspect Eaton-Lambert syndrome based on symptoms, but electromyography is necessary for diagnosis.
+Doctors suspect Eaton-Lambert syndrome based on symptoms, but electromyography and nerve conduction studies are necessary for diagnosis.

-Treatment of the cancer, if present, sometimes relieves symptoms, as can guanidine, and corticosteroids and plasma exchange help some people.
+Treatment of the cancer, if present, sometimes relieves symptoms, as can amifampridine or guanidine, and plasma exchange or various other drugs may help some people.

 (See also Overview of Neuromuscular Junction Disorders Overview of Neuromuscular Junction Disorders Nerves connect with muscles at the neuromuscular junction.
 There, the ends of nerve fibers connect to special sites on the muscle’s membrane called motor end plates.
 These plates contain receptors... read more .)